kelp404/CoffeeCocoa/README.md

 Run **<a href="http://coffeescript.org/" target="_blank">CoffeeScript</a>** in **Cocoa**.
-This project use WebKit to run JavaScript not V8.
+This project runs JavaScript with WebKit not V8.
 And this version just supports OS X, it may be supported iOS in future.

 This idea is from <a href="https://github.com/kelp404/NyaruDB-Control" target="_blank">NyaruDB-Control</a> which is the <a href="https://github.com/kelp404/NyaruDB" target="_blank">NyaruDB</a> management tool.
 I want to build a tool to execute NyaruDB query syntax.